telerik/winforms-docs/knowledge-base/prevent-column-drag-over-pinned-radgridview-winforms.md

 ---
-title: Preventing Column Dragging Over Pinned Columns in RadGridView for WinForms
+title: Prevent Column Dragging Over Pinned Columns in RadGridView for WinForms
-description: Learn how to restrict the reordering of RadGridView columns in WinForms by preventing columns from being dragged over pinned columns.
+description: Learn how to restrict reordering of RadGridView columns by preventing columns from being dragged over pinned columns.
 type: how-to
 page_title: How to Restrict Column Dragging Over Pinned Columns in RadGridView for WinForms
 slug: prevent-column-drag-over-pinned-radgridview-winforms